gjoeckel/otter/git-hooks-documentation.md

 The hooks specifically enforce the AJAX implementation standards and prevent the recurring issues documented in the changelog.

 ## Migration from PowerShell to Git Bash

+1. **Primary Environment**: Switched from PowerShell to Git Bash.
+All new hooks and scripts must use Git Bash.
+2. **Legacy Support**: PowerShell versions (`.ps1`) remain for backward compatibility only.
+Do not use for new development.
+3. **Performance**: Bash hooks are generally faster and more reliable than PowerShell equivalents.
+4. **Remove Legacy Files**: Plan to remove PowerShell versions when no longer needed.

 ### Changes Made